 The SmartHubs energy management project gets underway

-The SmartHubs Smart Local Energy System (SLES) project is moving ahead in West Sussex with everything due to be operating by September 2021.
+The SmartHubs Smart Local Energy System (SLES) project is moving ahead in West Sussex.

 SmartHubs is a £31 million part-funded pilot to integrate energy management across social housing, transport, infrastructure and private residential and commercial properties.
 The funding is provided through the Government’s modern industrial strategy by Innovate UK, part of UK Research and Innovation.
 Their ‘Prospering from the Energy Revolution’ challenge is an overall £102 million investment from the government to develop smart systems that can support the global move to renewable energy.

 The SmartHubs project will revolutionise the way energy is generated, stored, shared and consumed and features homegrown UK Clean Tech pioneers coming together to grapple with the challenge of the energy transition.
 SmartHubs brings together innovative technology systems and financing models to deliver a replicable, scalable, distributed energy resource management system.